Treatment for cholecystitis and biliary dyskinesia.

 Diets high in plants, including raw vegetables

-- People who consume a diet high in raw plants such as fruits, vegetables, nuts, and seeds tend to have fewer gallstones.
-These diet for biliary dyskinesia are naturally high in water, electrolytes, antioxidants, and fiber, but low in salt and fat.
+- People with a diet high in raw plants such as fruits, vegetables, nuts, and seeds tend to have fewer gallstones.
+These types of diet for biliary dyskinesia are naturally high in water, electrolytes, antioxidants, and fiber but low in salt and fat.
 A vegetarian diet is also linked to a reduced risk of gallstones, as is avoiding processed meat or allergenic dairy products.

 Lean Protein Foods

-- Including lean sources of organic protein in a diet for biliary dyskinesia can relieve stress.
+- Including lean organic protein sources in a diet for biliary dyskinesia can relieve stress.
 Consider chicken, turkey, grass-fed beef, bison, wild fish, and organic protein powders, including protein from bone broth powder.

-Note: It is recommended to eat frequent meals throughout the day, instead of less frequent larger meals.
-Meal portions should be small, and your food should not be too cold or too hot.
+Note: It is recommended to eat frequent meals throughout the day instead of less frequent larger meals.
+Meal portions should be small, and your food should not be too cold or hot.
 Drinking at least two liters of water per day should also be done.

 Herbs for cholecystitis – popular home-based natural treatment for cholecystitis and biliary dyskinesia

-Herbs for cholecystitis are a natural treatment for cholecystitis that stimulates the liver cells to produce bile and also improves the gallbladder contractions.
+Herbs for cholecystitis are a natural treatment that stimulates the liver cells to produce bile and improves the gallbladder contractions.
 Listed below are herbs for cholecystitis

-- Globe artichoke or Cynara scolymus tea has a bitter taste due to which people usually avoid it but it is very good cholecystokinin.
-Drink the unsweetened tea in small sips before you eat anything in the morning and then lie down for 30 minutes on your right side for maximum effect.
-You can drink the tea at any time but it is most effective when taken in the morning.
-You can take Artichokes capsules, a half-hour before every meal if you really can’t take the bitterness of the tea.
+- Globe artichoke or Cynara scolymus tea has a bitter taste, which people usually avoid, but it is very good cholecystokinin.
+Drink the unsweetened tea in small sips before you eat anything in the morning, and then lie down for 30 minutes on your right side for maximum effect.
+You can drink the tea any time, but it is most effective in the morning.
+You can take Artichokes capsules a half-hour before every meal if you can’t take the bitterness of the tea.

 An infusion of yarrow or achillea millefolium

-- These herbs are bitter for some while for others the taste is both sweet and bitter.
+- These herbs are bitter for some, while the taste is sweet and bitter for others.
 Bile elimination can be stimulated by drinking this tea 30 minutes before the main meals.
 The infusion is prepared by adding a tablespoon of the herb in boiling water, about a cup.
 Let the herb steep for at least 5 minutes after covering the cup.
-Take 1 or 2 cups of the warm drink before meals.
-The tea has can treat nausea, loss of appetite, duodenal and gastric ulcers, abdominal bloating, hepatitis, and hyperacidity gastritis.
+Take 1 or 2 cups of a warm drink before meals.
+The tea can treat nausea, loss of appetite, duodenal and gastric ulcers, abdominal bloating, hepatitis, and hyperacidity gastritis.

 Dandelion or taraxacum officinale

-- This is a powerful herb that can aid in draining the liver and bile flow into the digestive system.
+- This powerful herb can aid in draining the liver and bile flow into the digestive system.
 It stimulates liver activities.
-An infusion can be made with 2 teaspoons of the whole dandelion plant in water, a cup.
+An infusion can be made with two teaspoons of the whole dandelion plant in water, a cup.
 You will need to take 2-3 cups daily.
 You can also use dandelion stem, 10 to 15 stems daily, to cure biliary dyskinesia or hepatitis.

 An infusion of St. John’s Wort or Hypericum perforatum

-- Hypericum perforatum can provide biliary dyskinesia relief for some people and others the St. John’s Wort oil works effectively.
+- Hypericum perforatum can provide biliary dyskinesia relief for some people, and for others, the St. John’s Wort oil works effectively.
 The infusion is prepared in boiling water, a cup, with a teaspoon of minced herb.
-Cover the water and let it steep for at least 15 to 20 minutes.
+Cover the water and steep it for at least 15 to 20 minutes.
 Strain the water.
 2-3 cups of this unsweetened tea taken daily or a teaspoon of the oil after each meal can treat hypotonic biliary dyskinesia.
-The plant stimulates the liver and can also be used to treat gastric hyperacidity and gastritis.
+The plant stimulates the liver and can also treat gastric hyperacidity and gastritis.

 Celandine or Herba Chelidoni

 - This can provide pain relief for patients suffering from hypertonic biliary dyskinesia or bladder contractions.
 Celandine infusion is made from 3 grams of dried leaves in a cup of water.
-You will need to gradually drink a cup of this infusion during the day.
+You must gradually drink a cup of this infusion during the day.

-Regular exercises – an important part of natural treatment for cholecystitis and biliary dyskinesia
+Regular exercises – an essential part of natural treatment for cholecystitis and biliary dyskinesia

 Regular exercise helps you stay active throughout adulthood and even into old age to protect yourself from gallstones.
 Exercise is beneficial for hormonal balance, reducing inflammation, overall digestive health, and maintaining a healthy weight without drastically cutting calories.
-The general recommendation is 30 to 60 minutes of moderately intense exercise per day.
+The general recommendation is 30 to 60 minutes of moderate intense daily exercise.

 Acupuncture for Biliary Dyskinesia is a highly effective and harmless natural treatment for cholecystitis and biliary dyskinesia.

 Acupuncture for Gallbladder Dyskinesia is performed by inserting thin needles in a patient’s skin at specific points on the body.
-It has stemmed from traditional Chinese medicine and may as well be called pseudoscience by some opponents because it is not based upon scientific knowledge.
+It has stemmed from traditional Chinese medicine and may as well be called pseudoscience by some opponents because it is not based on scientific knowledge.
 However, Acupuncture is so effective that the idea to discredit this method became obsolete many years ago.
-The fact that we don’t exactly understand the mechanism of Acupuncture doesn’t mean it does not exist or not working.
-The aim is to balance the energy in a person’s body- how it does so is unclear- because the Chinese believe that illnesses are caused due to the imbalance of energy in one’s body which Acupuncture can restore.
-Energy flows through different pathways in the body and these energy flow points are accessible through 350 Acupuncture points.
-By inserting needles into specific points the energy is restored and maintains the appropriate balance.
+The fact that we don’t exactly understand the mechanism of Acupuncture doesn’t mean it does not exist or is not working.
+The aim is to balance the energy in a person’s body- how it does so is unclear- because the Chinese believe that illnesses are caused by the imbalance of energy in one’s body, which Acupuncture can restore.
+Energy flows through different pathways in the body, and these energy flow points are accessible through 350 Acupuncture points.
+The energy is restored by inserting needles into specific points and maintains the appropriate balance.
 Many people believe Acupuncture probably has a neurological effect.
-There is no proper scientific proof for the success of the Acupuncture treatment but it has seemed to work in many cases and has been successful in relieving pain in the body.
+There is no proper scientific proof for the Acupuncture treatment’s success, but it has worked in many cases and has been successful in relieving pain in the body.

 Acupuncture as an alternative natural treatment for cholecystitis and biliary dyskinesia

-In China, the gallbladder is considered to be a very important organ and that’s why the removal of the gallbladder was the last option for them.
+In China, the gallbladder is considered to be a very important organ, and that’s why the removal of the gallbladder was the last option for them.
 In traditional Chinese medicine, Acupuncture is considered an effective non-medical treatment that avoids the removal of the gallbladder.
 It is a better option to opt for a non-surgical treatment to avoid all the complications that arise with the surgical removal of the gallbladder.
 Acupuncture has been seen to relieve the pain that comes with dyskinesia.
 This alternative treatment has proved beneficial in relieving spasms and restoring the optimal function of the gallbladder.
-A lot of studies have reported the success of Acupuncture in the treatment of gallstones and dyskinesia, especially in children.
-Acupuncture increases the contraction of the gallbladder due to which bile is released into the digestive system at a faster rate.
-The aim is to restore the lost motility of the gallbladder and thus as a result speed up the digestion n process of fats.
-There is a doctor in Philadelphia who is consistently involved in this practice and he successfully treats cases of dyskinesia using this alternative method of acupuncture.
+Many studies have reported the success of Acupuncture in treating gallstones and dyskinesia, especially in children.
+Acupuncture increases the contraction of the gallbladder, due to which bile is released into the digestive system at a faster rate.
+The aim is to restore the lost motility of the gallbladder and thus, as a result, speed up the digestion and process of fats.
+There is a doctor in Philadelphia who is consistently involved in this practice, and he successfully treats cases of dyskinesia using this alternative method of acupuncture.